Skip to main content

 • The records you have on hand may be deemed circumstantial evidence.

 Any employer must remember that OSHA regulations and labor code laws are made to protect the welfare of employees.
 Most of the time, companies are legally responsible when they are accused of breaking safety and labor laws.
-Any company can avoid fines by staying out of civil cases and having a good track record of results that can be checked and verified.
+Any company can avoid fines by staying out of civil cases and having a good records of results that can be checked and verified.

 How quantitative testing can help companies pass any safety inspection